Home

-How To: Get the Pixel 2's New Google Search Widget in the Dock Using Nova Launcher
+How to Get the Pixel 2's New Google Search Widget in the Dock Using Nova Launcher

 The Pixel 2 has finally arrived.
 Google unveiled their newest flagship phones on October 4th, and there's quite a few changes in store.
 For one thing, most of Google's official renders have already showed us something new: The Pixel 2 and Pixel 2 XL will have a Google Search bar at the bottom of their home screens.